willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

 * Scroll down to the `Jenkins Templating Engine` configuration section.
 * Under `Pipeline Configuration` select `From SCM`.
 * Select `Git` for the `Source Location` drop down menu.
-* Under `Repository URL` type the *https* URL for the GitHub repository containing the libraries, template, and configuration file.
+* Under `Repository URL` type the *https* URL of the GitHub repository containing the libraries, template, and configuration file.
 * In the `Credentials` drop down menu, select the `github` credential created during the prerequisites.
 * Under `Branches to build` you may have to specify `*/main`, `*/master` or something else.
 * Type `pipeline-configuration` in the `Configuration Base Directory` text box.